fall letter: on slow living

 Seasonal eating is shown to have great health benefits — so below is a list of fruits, vegetables, and herbs to target this season including suggested and ritual pairings in bolded italics.

-fall fruit guide
+fruit guide

 Fall fruit is about ripeness, not brightness.
 Apples grow firm, pears deepen, figs soften, and citrus gets more caustic.
 Each season brings its own sweetness.
 Fall’s asks to be savored slowly.